ember-learn/ember-blog/content/ember-released-7-3.md

 If any of this looks familiar it's because the idea has been floating around the ecosystem for a while.
 It was prototyped as `Cell` in [Starbeam](https://starbeamjs.com/guides/fundamentals/cells.html) and has been available to Ember developers as `cell` from [ember-resources](https://github.com/NullVoxPopuli/ember-resources).
 Now it's built in, with no extra import, and it gives us a much better tool for teaching.
 Rather than `@tracked` being "magic" that only works with decorators, we can now describe it as syntactic sugar on top of a reactive value that you could build yourself.

+### Configurable equality

+The second thing RFC #1071 does may matter more to existing apps than the standalone form.
+Until now, setting a `@tracked` property always notified consumers, even when you set it to the exact value it already held, so `this.count = this.count` re-rendered everything that read `count`.
+That was a historical choice and there was no way to change it.
+Both forms of `tracked` now accept an options object with an `equals` function that decides whether a write counts as a change.

-**A note on equality.** The standalone form takes an optional second argument with an `equals` function that decides whether a write should notify consumers, and it defaults to `Object.is`.
-That means `count.value = count.value` will *not* cause a re-render.
-This is a deliberate difference from the `@tracked` decorator, which (for historical reasons) always notifies consumers when you set it, even to the same value.
-If you want that behaviour on a standalone value you can pass `{ equals: () => false }`.
-And going the other direction, the `@tracked` decorator now accepts the same options object, so you can opt a class property into equality-based notification:
+The standalone form defaults to `Object.is`, so `count.value = count.value` does *not* re-render, and you can pass `{ equals: () => false }` to get the old always-notify behaviour.
+The `@tracked` decorator keeps its always-notify default for backwards compatibility, and you can now opt a property into equality-based notification:

 ```js
 class Counter {